Why an Accelerated Nursing Program is Worth It

 As a Misericordia ABSN student, you’ll never feel like you’re going through nursing school alone.
 That’s because our faculty and staff want to see you succeed.
 In addition to your clinical instructors, they’ll be there to help you understand concepts you may have trouble grasping and guide you as you begin preparing for the next step on your nursing journey: a rewarding career helping others.

-To practice as a registered nurse, you must first pass the National Council License Examination (NCLEX) to determine you meet the quality standards to care for patients.
-Starting your first day as a Misericordia ABSN student, our dedicated and highly educated nursing instructors will prepare you to sit for this exam that’s so critical to your nursing future.
-In fact, students in enrolled in our BSN ground program at our Dallas, Pennsylvania main campus achieved a first-time NCLEX pass rate of 95% in 2018, which is above the national average.
+To practice as a registered nurse, you must first pass the National Council License Examination (NCLEX-RN®) to determine you meet the quality standards to care for patients.
+Starting your first day as a Misericordia ABSN student, our dedicated and highly qualified nursing instructors will prepare you to sit for this exam that’s so critical to your nursing future.
+In fact, our Nursing Department consistently yields high first-time NCLEX pass rates, with graduates of our BSN ground programs achieving a first-time NCLEX-RN® pass rate of 88.6% in 2021.

-Before our accelerated nursing program in Pittsburgh can put you on track to earn a BSN in as few as 16 months, you must meet several admission requirements.
+Before our online-based accelerated nursing program in Pittsburgh can put you on track to earn a BSN in as few as 16 months, you must meet several nursing school admission requirements.
 We seek applicants who:

 - Hold a non-nursing bachelor’s degree or have completed at least 60 credits from a regionally accredited institution.